 Legal Needs For Successful Joint Ventures

 In research conducted by McKinsey & Company, it was clearly indicated that there is a rise in the number of joint ventures (JVs) across the globe.
 It also shows that executives reported they had a positive experience with joint ventures.
-In fact, more than 75% of JVs have either met expectations.
+In fact, more than 75% of these JVs met their expectations.
 It stands to reason that joint ventures represent a high chance of achieving set goals.

 As a result, joint ventures are slowly but surely overshadowing alternatives like M&A (merger and acquisition), and are becoming the go-to strategy for business expansion and development.
 Joint ventures come with both risks and rewards for all parties involved, but to enjoy the latter, the first step is to be familiar with the different types of JVs, how partnerships are formed (and ended), and the legal paperwork that needs to support the process.

 What is a Joint Venture?